MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P08-The-Memo-Controller/content.md

 In the previous section, we created the controller and added the route for users.

-We are going to create a controller and a route for Memos
+We are going to create a controller and a route for Memos.

 # Creating the Memo controller